MicrosoftDocs/Viva/Viva/insights/advanced/analyst/how-to-build-an-employee-retention-model.md

 Missing values are rare in Viva Insights metrics, although there are a few scenarios where there are outliers and anomalous values.
 For instance:

-  1. Collaboration metrics may be unusually low for some individuals or teams due to personal leave or national public holidays.
+  1. Collaboration metrics might be unusually low for some individuals or teams due to personal leave or national public holidays.
-  2. Collaboration metrics may be unusually high or skewed for some individuals, as some licenses may have been assigned to non-ordinary mailboxes.
+  2. Collaboration metrics might be unusually high or skewed for some individuals, as some licenses might have been assigned to non-ordinary mailboxes.
-  3. Some mailboxes may appear to be close to inactive, as the individual may have already left the organization.
+  3. Some mailboxes might appear to be close to inactive, as the individual might have already left the organization.

 The **vivainsights** packages provide functions for identifying metric outliers, inactive weeks, and general population holiday weeks in the data.